siruzhong/HFUT-Resources/README.md

 # HFUT-Resources

-HFUT IoT Major Resources in the [School of Computer and Information](https://ci.hfut.edu.cn/).
+HFUT IoT (Internet of Things) Major Resources in the [School of Computer and Information](https://ci.hfut.edu.cn/).
 Due to the size limit of git repositories, all materials are hosted on the [Coding](https://bareth.coding.net/p/hfut/repos) platform.

 > All materials are organized with personal annotations.
 If any materials infringe on copyright, please contact me for removal.